tizudyzae/loggannt/README.md

 ## Development

 Open `index.html` in any modern browser to use or modify the viewer.
 The bundled `pdf-lib.min.js` dependency is included for offline development.

+## Choosing between CSV and PDF inputs

+* **CSV remains the source of truth.** The viewer is designed around the CSV export, which preserves structured rows and columns without guesswork.
+* **PDF parsing is best-effort.** The PDF test harness can help iterate on improvements, but PDFs are inherently harder to interpret (fonts, layout shifts, extraction differences).
+Treat the PDF preview and interpreted CSV export as debugging tools rather than production inputs.
+* **Recommendation.** For reliable downstream results, upload CSV files whenever possible and use PDFs only when you need to diagnose how a particular table is being read.